AYG3/marketin_laravel_bridge/README.md

 - One-line Blade directive (`@marketinScripts`) that loads the official Marketin SDK and passes a signed config payload to the bridge.
 - CDN defaults for both the SDK (`https://cdn.jsdelivr.net/gh/ayg3/sdk@latest/marketin-sdk.min.js`) and the bridge bundle—no publishing step required.
-- Environment-driven configuration so each deployment can set brand, campaign, and affiliate identifiers without touching code.
+- Environment-driven configuration so each deployment can set the required brand identifier (with optional fallbacks).
 - Optional `@marketinTracking` directive to push structured events into the data layer you already use.
 - Extensible helper that accepts per-render overrides for advanced pages or A/B tests.